 Margaret Felice has been praised for her dynamic stage presence, artistic versatility, and “drop-dead gorgeous voice” (Boston Musical Intelligencer).
 Her repertoire ranges from classical opera to modern musical theater, from early music to the Great American Songbook, but all of her performances have one thing in common: a commitment to entertaining her audience with musical integrity and creative presentation.

-Margaret recently performed with Piccola Opera of Concord, NH in the role of Suor Genovieffa in Suor Angelica, and sang the soprano solos in Bach’s Cantata 39 with Christ Church United Methodist in Wellesley, MA.
+In recent seasons Margaret performed with Piccola Opera of Concord, NH in the role of Suor Genovieffa in Suor Angelica, and sang the soprano solos in Bach’s Cantata 39 with Christ Church United Methodist in Wellesley, MA.
 She also sang the role of Jenny in Company with Weston Friendly Society and made her debut with NextDoor Theatre in The Light in the Piazza as the Tour Guide.

 In 2015 Margaret worked extensively in musical theatre.
 Notable appearances were with Greater Lowell Music Theatre (Marie, Fiorello!; Panacea, A Funny Thing Happened on the Way to the Forum), and Woodland Theatre Company (Alice Bean, Titanic).